1Password/scim-examples/beta/docker/README.md

 - Docker Engine (see [Docker Engine installation overview](https://docs.docker.com/engine/install/#server)) installed on the Linux server
 - a public DNS A record pointing to the Linux server
 - SSH access to the Linux server
-- [Docker Desktop](https://docs.docker.com/desktop/install/) or Docker Engine installed on a machine that can connect via SSH to the Linux server and to your 1Password account
+- [Docker Desktop](https://docs.docker.com/desktop/install/) or Docker Engine installed on a machine with access to the Linux server and credentials from your 1Password account

 ## Get started

-Before proceeding, you should review the [Preparation Guide](/PREPARATION.md) at the root of this repository.
+Before proceeding, review the [Preparation Guide](/PREPARATION.md) at the root of this repository.
 Create a public DNS A record that points to the public IP address of the Linux server for your SCIM bridge.
 For example, `scim.example.com`.

 ### 🛠️ Prepare the Linux server